Busick Harwood: Life

-Harwood was a popular bon vivant.
-He covered his walls with small water-colour portraits, six or eight in a frame, done by Silvester Harding, to whom he asked all his university acquaintances to sit.
+In 1785, on the death of Charles Collignon, Harwood was elected Professor of Anatomy at Cambridge.
+He became a physician at Addenbrooke's Hospital in 1786, and the same year moved to Emmanuel College where he graduated as MD in 1790.
+While at Emmanuel he covered his walls with small water-colour portraits, six or eight in a frame, done by Silvester Harding, for whom he asked all his university acquaintances to sit.
 One who refused was his friend Smithson Tennant.
+134 of these portraits can be viewed online through Cambridge Digital Library.
 A quarrel arose between Harwood and William Lort Mansel about these portraits.
 Harwood also sent a challenge to Sir Isaac Pennington, the Regius Professor of Physic, which the latter disdained to notice; but the messenger, an undergraduate, published the affair in the London papers.